 Take control of your buttons

-If you are working on a VBA model, and you want to make it look even smoother, you can link your macros to ActiveX command buttons.
+If you are working on a VBA model in Excel, and you want to make it look even smoother, you can link your macros to ActiveX command buttons.

 ActiveX Controls allow you to create not only clickable buttons, but also to create fields for user input.
 For example, these fields can be personalized for the kind of input required or the number of characters an input field can contain.
 Examples of ActiveX Controls are buttons, check boxes, text boxes, and list boxes.